monkut/sandjig/README.md

 Agent-native job state management API service for async APIs.

-Ported from [aframax](https://github.com/kiconiaworks/aframax) with Python 3.14 and latest dependencies.

 ## Usage

 Define your request/response payload models and create the Flask app: